Managerial economics: Economic Theories relevant to Managerial Economics

 The elasticity of demand is a prominent concept in managerial economics.
-Alfred Marshall in his own words described elasticity of demand as ‘The elasticity of demand in a market is great or small according to as the amount demanded increases much or little for a given fall in price and diminish much or little for a given rise in price.
+Established by Alfred Marshall, elasticity of demand describes how sensitive a change in the quantity demanded is given a unit change in price.
+In his own words, Marshall describes the concept as ‘The elasticity of demand in a market is great or small according to as the amount demanded increases much or little for a given fall in price and diminish much or little for a given rise in price.

-The microeconomic principles are useful principles for managers to make decisions, Managerial economics entails the use of all of these analysis tools to make informed business decisions.
+The microeconomic principles are useful principles to inform manager's decision making.
+Managerial economics draws upon all of these analytical tools to make informed business decisions.